 - Immunisations are generally avoided in pregnancy, although inactivated vaccines may be used if the risk of disease exceeds the potential risk to the fetus.

-- The best window of opportunity for flying in pregnancy is usually suggested as 18 to 24 weeks.
-Most airlines will allow pregnant women to fly up to 36 weeks, with a doctor's note beyond 28 weeks.
+- The best window of opportunity for flying in pregnancy is usually suggested as 18-24 weeks.
+Most airlines require a doctor's note stating expected delivery date, beyond 28 weeks.
+The Royal College of Obstetricians advises against flying beyond 37 weeks (or beyond 32 weeks in a multiple pregnancy).

 - Check that travel insurers are aware of the pregnancy.